 The chipset in the iPhone 13 mini performs remarkably well, and it’s able to compete with a lot of the top-end phones.
 Expect similar performance to the iPhone 13, and it’s just below the iPhone 13 Pro and iPhone 13 Pro Max as well.

 Don't buy it if…

 You want a small phone at a cheap price

-The iPhone 13 mini is actually more expensive than last year’s mini.
+The iPhone 13 mini is actually more expensive than its predecessor.
 It’s partly because Apple bumped up the storage size, axing the 64GB version and starting with 128GB.
 But inflation in most regions accounts for the higher asking price.

 You need long-lasting battery life